doylek1/ResGuides-NLTK/examples.md

 # Example: Dementia

-Perhaps you recognise these women?
+Perhaps you recognize these women?

 > !!--insert their pictures here--!!